vippsas/vipps-recurring-api/vipps-recurring-api-problems.md

 Agreement cannot be updated.
 Might be still stopped or pending.

 ### Invalid suggested max amount
-Suggested max amount is invalid.
+Suggested max amount is invalid or too high.

 ### Cancel charge failed
 Could not cancel charge.